pyccel/pyccel/developer_docs/review_process.md

 -   **Intel** : Runs the suite of tests on a linux machine with an Intel OneAPI compiler.
 -   **LLVM** : Runs the suite of tests on a linux machine with an LLVM compiler.
 -   **Codacy** : Runs a static compiler via the [codacy](https://app.codacy.com/gh/pyccel/pyccel/dashboard) platform.
--   **Python Linting** : Runs Pylint on all Python files and reports any errors introduced by the pull request.
+-   **Python Linting** : Runs Black and Pylint on all Python files and reports any errors introduced by the pull request.
 -   **Pyccel Linting** : Runs a small static compiler to ensure that Pyccel coding guidelines are followed
 -   **Markdown Linting** : Runs a Markdown linter to ensure that Markdown files follow standard practice and will be displayed correctly via different tools.
 -   **Spellcheck** : Checks whether there are any spelling mistakes in the documentation (if a word is incorrectly flagged as a typo it should be added to the file [.dict_custom.txt](../.dict_custom.txt) and/or [.typos.toml](../.typos.toml))